kristinriebe/provenance-rave/readme-implementation-notes.md

 - faster, because additional lookup in Colleciton table not needed
     + if I want to know the type, I just look up the attribute type;
     + => no additional database request needed

+Thus, for now, I use only the type 'prov:collection' to mark collection entities.

 ## Serialization